vcz-fr/TheFollowUp/_posts/2018/01/2018-01-30-mpeg-feels-threatened.md

     url: "https://blog.chiariglione.org/a-crisis-the-causes-and-a-solution/"
     dead: false

-tweet: "The founder and chairman of MPEG feels threatened by the Alliance for Open Media"
+message: "The founder and chairman of MPEG feels threatened by the Alliance for Open Media"
 ---

 ## Update from the 10th of July 2022